Kuranda was surveyed in 1888 in anticipation of development that would accompany the arrival of the railway.

 The growth of tourism in Kuranda was linked to the popularity of various steamship companies that operated passenger services from the south, to the port of Cairns.
 Travellers from Brisbane, Sydney and Melbourne came to Cairns by ship until the opening of the rail line to Brisbane in 1924.

 In the early twenty century Queensland Railways published a brochure called Train Trips While the Steamer Waits that urged tourist not to miss the unsurpassable natural beauty of the mountains, best seen by taking the train to Kuranda.

 Tourist travel stopped during the Second World War when the entire region was a war zone.
 However Kuranda was one of the busiest stations at this time handling freight for many troops that were stationed on the Atherton Tablelands.
 Traffic at this time was so great that the road from Cairns to Kuranda was constructed to relieve congestion.

 Today Kuranda Station is world renowned for its tropical gardens and historic significance.
 It is possibly one of the most photographed railway stations in the world.
 The heritage-listed buildings blend with the tropical surrounds providing a relaxed environment to enjoy.
 The Kuranda Railway Tea Rooms at the station offer a great range of souvenirs and refreshments.

 Kuranda Refreshment Rooms

 During your visit to Kuranda be sure to partake in 'A Real Taste of Australia'.
 Sample our fine selection of freshly prepared hot and cold food and beverages.
-A range of quality souvenirs are also available at the Gift shop, available daily and all located at the Original Kuranda Refreshment Rooms on Platform 1, Kuranda Railway Station.
+A range of quality souvenirs are also available at the Gift shop, available daily and all located at the Original Kuranda Refreshment Rooms on Platform 1, Kuranda Station.

 |Station phone: 07 4036 9333 |